CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 - In GitHub, go to "Settings" and "Personal access tokens"
 - Click "Generate new token" and confirm your password when prompted
-- Give a breif description of the token such as "Travis Statuses" and select "repo:status" and click "Generate token"
+- Give a brief description of the token such as "Travis Statuses" and select "repo:status" and click "Generate token"
   - `repo:status` gives the token access to only commit statuses

 ![Token Access](token.jpg)